Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Abstract

 \section{Abstract}

-Channel acquisition is one of the main challenges for the deployment of reconfigurable intelligent surface (RIS) aided communication system.
-This is because RIS has a large number of reflective elements, which are passive devices without active transmitting/receiving and signal processing abilities.
-In this paper, we study the uplink channel estimation for the RIS aided multi-user multi-input multi-output (MIMO) system.
-Specifically, we propose a novel channel estimation protocol for the above system to estimate the cascade channel, which consists of the channels from the base station (BS) to the RIS and from the RIS to the user.
-Further, we recognize the cascaded channels are typically sparse, this allows us to formulate the channel estimation problem into a sparse channel matrix recovery problem using the compressive sensing (CS) technique, with which we can achieve robust channel estimation with limited training overhead.
-In particular, the sparse channel matrixes of the cascaded channels of all users have a common row-column-block sparsity structure due to the common channel between BS and RIS.
-By considering such a common sparsity, we further propose a two-step procedure based multi-user joint channel estimator.
-In the first step, by considering common column-block sparsity, we project the signal into the common column subspace for reducing complexity, quantization error, and noise level.
-In the second step, by considering common row-block sparsity, we apply all the projected signals to formulate a multi-user joint sparse matrix recovery problem, and we propose an iterative approach to solve this non-convex problem efficiently.
-Moreover, the optimization of the training reflection sequences at the RIS is studied to improve the estimation performance.
+Channel acquisition is one of the main challenges for the deployment of reconfigurable intelligent surface (RIS) aided communication systems.
+This is because an RIS has a large number of reflective elements, which are passive devices with no active transmitting/receiving abilities.
+In this paper, we study the channel estimation problem for the RIS aided multi-user millimeter-wave (mmWave) multi-input multi-output (MIMO) system.
+Specifically, we propose a novel channel estimation protocol for the above system to estimate the cascaded channels, which are the products of the channels from the base station (BS) to the RIS and from the RIS to the users.
+Further, since the cascaded channels are typically sparse, this allows us to formulate the channel estimation problem as a sparse recovery problem using compressive sensing (CS) techniques, thereby allowing the channels to be estimated with less training overhead.
+Moreover, the sparse channel matrices of the cascaded channels of all users have a common block sparsity structure due to the common channel between the BS and the RIS.
+To take advantage of the common sparsity pattern, we propose a two-step multi-user joint channel estimation procedure.
+In the first step, we make use of the common column-block sparsity and project the received signals onto the common column subspace.
+In the second step, we make use of the row-block sparsity of the projected signals and propose a multi-user joint sparse matrix recovery algorithm that takes into account the common channel between the BS and the RIS.